lastcoder70/Spread/README.md

 -> open that folder in vs code
--> now split the terminal in vs code one for server and one for client -> in first terminal type 'cd client' and then type  'npm install' and for starting the server use 'npm run dev' -> in second terminal type 'cd server' and then 'npm install' and for starting the server use command 'npm run dev' -> go to brower and type 'localhost:5173
+-> now split the terminal in vs code one for server and one for client -> in first terminal type 'cd client' and then type  'npm install' and for starting the server use 'npm run dev' -> in second terminal type 'cd server' and then 'npm install' and for starting the server use command 'nodemon index.js' -> go to brower and type 'localhost:5173